 There’s no one perfect solution to choosing from the best small business website builders.
 However, keep a few important things in mind when looking, and ensure you make a good choice by remembering the foundations (opens in new tab) of small business website creation.

-First, think about why you need a small business website, and clearly identify your budget, along with the top tools you require, and ensure that the platforms you’re looking at include these elements.
+First, think about why you need a small business website (opens in new tab), and clearly identify your budget, along with the top tools (opens in new tab) you require, and ensure that the platforms you’re looking at include these elements.
 Not all builders come with ecommerce features, for example, so it’s important to bear this in mind when looking.
+You may also need hosting: if you do, use a provider offering the best web hosting for small business (opens in new tab).

 You should also consider is how much time you plan to spend building your site.
 Easy-to-use builders like Weebly help if you want to get a site online fast; if you'd rather spend more time finalizing your design however, choose a more powerful option like Wix.